 This VCSU procedure seeks to facilitate compliance with the following mandates:

 • NDUS Procedure 840 “Contracts” requires VCSU to adopt procedures to ensure contracts are reviewed and approved prior to execution.
-Notably, SBHE 840 allows that software costing less than $2,500 does not require legal review and approval, provided other requirements pursuant to the procedure are met.
+Notably, NDUS Procedure 840 allows that purchase of software costing less than $2,500 does not require legal counsel review and approval, provided other requirements pursuant to the procedure are met.

-- NDUS 1901.2.1 “Data Classification and Information Security Standard” establishes standards for securing and managing data and it contains a classification of common data elements.
+• NDUS Procedure 1203.7 “Data Classification and IT Security Standard” establishes standards for securing and managing data and it contains a classification of common data elements.

-- To ensure technology acquired under this policy meets the requirements of SBHE Policy 1203.1 “Digital Accessibility”.
+• To ensure technology acquired under this policy meets the requirements of SBHE Policy 1203.1 “Digital Accessibility”.
 Furthermore, this policy authorizes the institutional CIO to grant exceptions to compliance with the World Wide Web Standards defined in the Federal Rehabilitation Act Section 508.

-If one or more of the five criteria below apply, users shall obtain the written approval of the VCSU CIO (Chief Information Officer) or his/her delegate prior to making a technology related acquisition or using a service that requires acceptance of a use or license agreement.
+If one or more of the seven criteria below apply, users shall obtain the written approval of the VCSU CIO or their designee prior to making a technology related acquisition or using a service that requires acceptance of a use or license agreement.

-- The project meets one of the criteria, and must therefore comply with, NDUS 1901.3.
+1. The project meets one of the stated criteria, and must therefore comply with, NDUS Procedure 1901.3.

-- The technology will require Technology Services support in any way.
+3. The technology will require VCSU Technology Services support in any way.

 Making an Acquisition Request

-If NDUS 1901.3 applies, the request will be in the format prescribed by that procedure.
+If NDUS Procedure 1901.3 applies, the request will be in the format prescribed by that procedure.

-If NDUS 1901.3 does not apply or if all requirements in section 7 above are not met, an electronic request shall be sent to the VCSU CIO to include the following information, if applicable:
+If NDUS Procedure 1901.3 does not apply or if all requirements in section 7 above are not met, an electronic request shall be sent to the VCSU CIO to include the following information, if applicable:

 1. An electronic copy of the Use or License agreement and the Privacy Statement.

 4. All information normally associated with a Purchase Order, including assurance of available funding from a supervisor with budget authorization authority.